Nobody4931/lua-obfuscator/README.md

 read the code lazyass

 ### isnt the luac interpreter stolen from your other repo
-its mine anyways screw off
+its mine anyways so screw off

 ### arent there plenty of much better free alternatives for obfuscating lua out there
 yes